MultisampledNight/colorschemes/README.md

 circumvents the issue of base16 not really specifying what colors _mean_ by using red for cyan, for example.
 It also follows the actual base16 `base06` and `base07` definitions, and is thought for older things like the Vim template.
+The [base17](https://github.com/base16-project/base17) project is on their way of fixing that behavior, so the `alt` "workaround" might only be temporary.

+Some colorschemes are still in an old format with JSON files, I'm in the process of converting those (with a script, since I'm not sure if I'm going to keep that JSON workflow).
+The only real theme for now is abnormalize.

 ## FAQ